dojo/dijit-themes/README.md

 Adding a new theme:

-1. Create a uniquely named directory in `themes`, also being the name of the theme.
+1. Create a uniquely named directory, also being the name of the theme.
 2. Add [Grunt](http://gruntjs.com/) tasks for the theme to `Gruntfile.js`.

 Helpful information: